Interactive Interface

 Most GraphQL endpoints come with some form of GraphQL explorer, the most popular being GraphiQL and GraphQL Playground.
 As an example, let's start with a public GraphQL endpoint provided by the event management platform Universe.com.
 Their endpoint allows developers to retrieve data associated with specific events in their database.
 We can use their explorer to create and test a super basic query. - Source: dev.to / about 4 years ago

 Yes, as you build out your "schema", the documentation is generated automatically for the data structures.
 The "Playground" gives you a visual docs / schema view to see all of the parameters that are available for request at each nested layer, as well as all of the comments and documentation associated with each piece.
-Source: about 4 years ago
+Source: over 4 years ago

 Do you know an article comparing GraphQL Playground to other products?